fuzzing/MFFA/README.md

 ### System and device configuration

 The tool has been developed to be used inside a Linux environment.
-At the host system level, the only prerequisites are support for Python 2,7 or higher and the Android SDK.

-For the device(s) under test the main problem is including the stagefright command line tool in the Android image that will be flashed on the device(s).
+For the device(s) under test the main problem is including the stagefright command line tool in the Android image that will be flashed on the device(s) or simply building the stagefright module and pushing it to the device.

 There are three alternatives for achieving this goal: